Preparing Files

 run_go_enrichment: false # ChIP-Enrich GO enrichment (set to true to enable)

-⏱️ Performance Note: ROSE and GO enrichment are disabled by default due to their computational requirements.
-Enable them when you need super-enhancer identification or pathway enrichment analysis.
+⏱️ Performance Note: ROSE, GO enrichment, and motif enrichment are disabled by default due to their computational requirements.
+Enable them when you need super-enhancer identification, pathway enrichment, or motif discovery.

 Pooled Controls